-The soils have moderately low run-off potential.
-Due the flat slopes and non-stony surface, this site is easily degraded by improper grazing management and frequent fires.
+Due to the non-stony surface, clayey soils, and flat slopes, this site is easily degraded by improper grazing management.

 Impacts on the Plant Community.

 Influence of fire:

 In the absence of normal fire frequency, Wyoming big sagebrush can gradually increase on the site.
 Grasses and forbs decrease as shrubs increase.
 With the continued absence of fire, Wyoming big sagebrush can displace many of the primary understory species.